 There are multiple benefits to keeping a journal.
-It’s not only a great way to release stress, it’s also a powerful reflection tool.
+It’s not only a great way to release stress, but it’s also a powerful reflection tool.
 Journals are essentially personal records and timelines of your achievements (or failures).

 Journals allow you to write down the parts of the day you thought were noteworthy and important, and what you hope to achieve further down the line.

 By writing your goals and dreams down, you’re also engaging your subconscious goals.
-In other words, you’re making something abstract into something a more concrete.
+In other words, you’re making something abstract into something more concrete.
 At the end of an entry, you may arrive at a conclusion you didn’t consider before.

 Picking up successful habits in life and career isn’t always easy—but practice makes perfect.
 Try starting out small, with one or two of these habits per week.
 If you’re forgetful, set an alarm on your phone for a moment you’ll know you have spare time.
 Sooner than you know it, you’ll be doing this habit every day.